Air Freight vs. Ocean Freight – Pros and Cons

 Air Freight vs Ocean Freight: Costs

 The biggest differentiator between air freight and ocean freight is cost.
-There is no real limit on the volume of cargo that we can send using air freight, we can even send most automobiles on planes.
-However, it is very expensive to send this method.
-The cost of air freight should be expected to be about 5 times the cost of sending your cargo in using ocean freight.
+There is no real limit on the cargo volume that we can send using air freight; we can even send most automobiles on planes.
+However, it is costly to send this method.
+The cost of air freight should be expected to be about 5 times the cost of sending your cargo using ocean freight.
 This will be the biggest con of air freight.

-In addition to a higher cost of cargo, there is also a higher calculated rate for shipping volume, or dimensional weight.
+In addition to a higher cost of cargo, there is also a higher calculated rate for shipping volume or dimensional weight.
 Essentially what this means is that you have a weight allowance for your shipment.
-Just like when you fly on an airplane, they will weight your suitcase, and in most cases the weight of the suitcase should be less than 50 lbs.
+Just like when you fly on an airplane, they will weigh your suitcase, and in most cases, the weight of the suitcase should be less than 50 lbs.
 While there is a maximum suitcase size, the weight is usually the constricting factor.

 When we send your cargo via ocean freight, this is usually not a problem.
-While there is a nominal weight limit on ocean shipments, it is usually not a concern when you send household goods and personal effects.
-Linens, furniture, etc. are not that heavy, so that when you calculate your total shipment weight, it is not usually a factor.
-When you send air freight you weight limit is 10 lbs. per cubic foot.
-When you send using ocean freight this number is 7 lbs.
-Also, usually you will typically be sending a more dense shipment when you send using air freight.
-Please keep in mind that these numbers
+While there is a nominal weight limit on ocean shipments, it is usually not a concern when sending household goods and personal effects.
+Linens, furniture, etc., are not that heavy so that when you calculate your total shipment weight, it is not usually a factor.
+When you send air freight, your weight limit is 10 lbs. per cubic foot.
+When you send using ocean freight, this number is 7 lbs.
+Also usually, you will typically be sending a more dense shipment when you send using air freight.
+Would you mind keeping in mind that these numbers?

 Air Freight vs Ocean Freight – Shipping Time